YoujingYu99/IIA_3F3_Signal_Processing/README.md

   * The Jacobian transformation of functions.
-  * The inverse cumulative distribution function (CDF) method
+  * The inverse cumulative distribution function (CDF) method.
-  * Generation from a scale mixture of normals representation
+  * Generation from a scale mixture of normals representation.

 Different distributions are also explored, namely the Gaussian distribution, the uniform distribution, the exponential distribution and the gamma distribution.